-The team is made up of highly respected lawyers with skills appropriate to a range of merger and acquisition, and capital markets transactions.
-We achieve commercial results through creative solutions and perseverance.
+The team is made up of leading transactional lawyers and commercial lawyers with the skills and experience necessary to execute wide-ranging merger, acquisition and capital markets transactions.
+We achieve commercial results and outcomes through creative solutions, perseverance and best practice.

 - Joint ventures, including devising ownership, management and operational structures to meet commercial and regulatory requirements.

-- IPOs, placements and rights issues for companies and managed funds.
+- Structuring IPOs, placements and rights issues for companies and managed funds.

 - Capital management strategies, including buy-backs and capital reductions.